xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Boundless Arrow of the Unconquered Sun
 `Essence 12, Action`

-**thus are the enemies of the greatest of the Chosen forced to dwell in absolute darkness forever**
+** ...thus are the enemies of the greatest of the Chosen forced to dwell in absolute darkness forever. **

 The Solar declares a specific target they have seen at least once, then shoots an arrow towards the Daystar.
 As long as the target is exposed to any kind of direct sunlight, whether in Creation, the Underworld, Malfeas, the Wyld, Yu-Shan etc, the arrow will reach the target as an Undodgeable attack.